How Do I Print All Rows of a Tibble in R?

 # ... with 70 more rows

 When we type in the name of the tibble in R, it will only show the first 10 rows by default.
-However, it does tell us that there are 70 more rows that are not being displayed.
+However, it does clearly alert the user that there are 70 more rows that are not being displayed, which is an improvement over traditional data frames that might silently overwhelm the console.
+This concise summary allows the analyst to quickly verify the structure and initial contents without scrolling.

 Print a Specific Number of Rows of a Tibble